 2

-In addition to providing a REPL, Ammonite can run Scala Script files.
-A Scala Script is any file containing Scala code, ending in .sc.
+In addition to providing a REPL, Mill can run Scala Script files.
+A Scala Script is any file containing Scala code, ending in .scala.
 Scala Scripts are a lightweight way of running Scala code that is more convenient, though less configurable, than using a fully-featured build tool like Mill.

-For example, we can create the following file myScript.sc, using any text editor of your choice (Vim, Sublime Text, VSCode, etc.):
+For now, you can create the following file myScript.scala, using any text editor of your choice (Vim, Sublime Text, VSCode, Notepad, etc.).
+We will explore setting up a more feature-rich IDE later in IDE Support (2.2).

 println("hello" + " " + "world") // hello world

 Note that in scripts, you need to println each expression since scripts do not echo out their values.
-After that, you can then run the script via amm myScript.sc:
+After that, you can then run the script via ./mill myScript.scala:

 2